ahoneybun/ahoneybun.github.io/_posts/2024-03-19-Thinkpad-X13s-review.md

 I was able to connect to two different networks without issues and Bluetooth worked without issue with my Pixel Buds-A.

-### Speakers and Headphones
+### Speakers

-First up is the speakers which are really low for some reason and do not get better even at the lightest volume for some reason, perhaps driver/PipeWire updates will help in the future but I'm not sure.
+The speakers which are really low for some reason and do not get better even at the lightest volume for some reason, perhaps driver/PipeWire updates will help in the future but I'm not sure.

+### Ports

+#### USB-C ports

+Both ports support video out though my testing though only the port closest to the hinge supports USB-PD which is expected since it has the PD logo.

+#### Headphone port

-Next is the headphone port and even at the lower volume it has a lot of cracking in the output and it gets worse as you increase the volume.
+The headphone port and even at the lower volume it has a lot of cracking in the output and it gets worse as you increase the volume.
 I tested two different headphones with the same result.
 Now using a USB headset (though the USB-C port) seems to work without issue so that is a workaround though you'll need to use an adapter to do this.

 ### Fingerprint Reader